Quality Week: 5 days for engineers to solve the things that annoy them most

 Challenge: Rippling engineers had to manually update Go code across multiple repositories.

-Solution: Implement new best practices in writing Go code and develop modules for reviewing it.
+Solution: The team implemented new best practices for writing Go code and developed modules for reviewing it.

 Outcome: The project envisioned a new framework for automating Go updates, which will help Rippling engineers build more robust systems.